 Why we love it: If you’re looking for a more dedicated sunscreen for your face, as opposed to a moisturiser with SPF, or SPF foundation, then the latest sun cream from Garnier Ambre Solaire is great.
 Called YV Face Fluid, it has been specifically developed for the more sensitive face and delicate eye area.

-Despite being SPF 50, the cream has a light texture which is fast-absorbing and its non-greasy formula is packed full of hyaluronic acid and glycerin to keep the skin well hydrated for 24 hours.
-It protects the skin against UVA, UVB and long UVA rays so you can rest assured you’re fully protected against all wrinkles, sun burn and damage.
+Despite being SPF 50, the cream has a light texture that is fast-absorbing and its non-greasy formula is packed full of hyaluronic acid and glycerin to keep the skin well hydrated for 24 hours.
+It protects the skin against UVA, UVB and long UVA rays so you can rest assured you’re fully protected against all wrinkles, sunburn and damage.

 This sun cream also contains the latest innovation from Garnier: intelligent polymer technology.
 This formula traps oil and UV filters in microcrystals to create a flexible protective film and optimal UV filter distribution which ultimately creates an invisible shield against all UV rays and leaves your face in its most protected state.

-It’s not quite the all-round package provide by Supergoop’s Unseen Sunscreen, but it’s a very close second.
+It’s not quite the all-round package provided by Supergoop’s Unseen Sunscreen, but it’s a very close second.

 Why we love it: With Amazon selling two 200ml bottles of Altruist’s fantastic SPF30 sunscreen for £8 (or two 100ml bottles for SPF50 for £7.85), this really is the bargain SPF cream we’ve been looking for.